-We have learnt about velocity, acceleration and displacement.
+We have learned about velocity, acceleration, and displacement.
 But all these quantities need a frame of reference from which they are measured.
-Let’s consider following figure

 Inertial Frame of Reference

-Now we can define non inertial frame as a frame which is accelerated with respect to the assumed inertial frame of reference.
+Now we can define a non-inertial frame as a frame that is accelerated with respect to the assumed inertial frame of reference.
 Newton’s law will not hold true in these frames.
-So in the above example if I assume earth to be an inertial reference frame the moon becomes a non inertial reference frame as it is in accelerated motion with respect to earth.
+So in the above example if I assume earth to be an inertial reference frame the moon becomes a non-inertial reference frame as it is in accelerated motion with respect to earth.
 But if we want to make Newton’s law hold here we need to take some mysterious forces also known as pseudo forces.